 Now, I know what you’re thinking – “Nope, sorry, these are liquids.
 You can’t take them!”

 But you can buy bottles of alcohol in the duty free once you’ve made it through security or even buy them on the plane itself.

 We managed to buy a couple of small bottles of Prosecco for £6 each so that we could toast our first night in Iceland from the hot tub.

 We will certainly do that again!

-And… like I said before.
-If you want to download and print this food packing list, then I’ve gotten creative and made one for you, which you can see below.
+And… like we said before.
+If you want to download and print this food packing list, then we’ve gotten creative and made one for you, which you can see below.